 - MRAC staff will maintain regular working hours remotely.

-- MRAC program directors will continue to be available via phone and email for individual questions about grant program applications, draft reviews, and project changes.
+- MRAC program directors will continue to be available via phone and email for individual questions about grant program applications and project changes.

 - MRAC’s main phone line will continue to be available during regular working hours.

 - Grant payments, panelist stipends, and MRAC’s other financial commitments will continue to be paid as usual.